0re0re/Data_Visualization-Storytelling/04_AI_Food_Affordability/README.md

 # 🍎 AI & Food Affordability — A Data Storytelling Video
-*A visual narrative exploring how artificial intelligence intersects with food prices, supply chains, and post-pandemic realities.*
+*A visual narrative exploring how the implementation of artificial intelligence in the agricultural sector impacts food prices, supply chains, and post-pandemic realities.using COVID19 as a benchmark*

 ---